in28minutes/SpringMvcStepByStep/README.md

 - We will use 80-20 Rule.
 We discuss the 20% things used 80% of time in depth.
 We touch upon other things briefly equipping you with enough knowledge to find out more on your own.
 - We will be developing a demo application in the course, which could be reused in your projects, saving hours of your effort.
 - All the code is available on Github, step by step.
-- We will use the latest releases from Spring, like Spring Framework 4.
+- We will use Spring, Spring MVC 4.x.

 ##Expectations
 - For taking this course, you should already know Java.